Student Life

 Find resources for any accomodations you need at USC's Office of Student Accessibility Services.

-Of course, the city of Los Angeles is a culinary dream.
+The city of Los Angeles is a culinary dream.
 Some of the best restaurants in the world are here, and you'll find any type of cuisine you're looking for.
 If you want to stay close to campus, you can check out the campus dining options at USC.

 - Medical care and mental health services through USC Student Health